 - A Framed or Frameless Fence – Frameless glass fencing is very attractive and provides unspoiled views when used in areas such as elevated decking or balconies.
 However, frameless will cost up to twice as much per square foot.
 This is because the glass will need to be thicker to support it’s own weight as well as been toughened should anyone lean or fall against it.
 However, as you’ll see from the images below, frameless glass fences are often worth the additional cost.

-- Specialist Labor – Labor costs may be higher with a glass fence, this is due to the fact that it’s not a common type of fence and so not as many contractors will have the experience or ability to take the job on, you are therefore likely to be more limited in your options.
+- Specialist Labor – Labor costs may be higher with a glass fence, this is due to the fact that it’s not a common type of fence like chain link fencing (which is covered in our chain link cost guide), and so not as many contractors will have the experience or ability to take the job on, you are therefore likely to be more limited in your options.

 - The Lie of the Land – This is often not an issue as glass fences are commonly installed around pools and balconies.
 However, should the land you’re installing the fence upon have more slopes and essentially more spoil to remove then the labor cost will increase.

 - Gate Installation – Do you need a gate to be included in the fence install?
 If so then expect to pay up to an additional $500 per gate installed.

 If you’re installing the fence around a pool, contact your building code department for how high the fence needs to be.
 In most communities, the height is 4’, but it’s worth checking for the code where you live.